Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 Enriching our Curriculum.

-In addition to the daily learning, this year we have several different enrichment activities planned for your children which will include:
+In addition to the daily learning, this year we have several different enrichment activities planned for your children, which will include:

 Keeping you up to date with our Weekly Learning Journey

-Week Beginning 10th February 2025
+Week Beginning 28th April 2025

 Maths - Each day, our Maths lessons begin with a focus on improving our fluency in arithmetic and times tables knowledge.